 Welcome to The Crow Bar.
 You look like you need a hard hitting drink!

-The Crow Bar is a grungy old tavern situated in the city of Bradstowe
+The Crow Bar is a grungy old tavern situated in the South Quarter district of Bradstowe

 .
 You'll find it across the road from The Bent Copper

 and just next door to The Bearded Clam